the-maldridge/locksmith/README.md

     tests should be written.
 I would accept changes that alter interfaces if they do not break overal functionality if they improve test coverage.
-  * Linear IPAM.
-The system needs an IPAM implementation that assigns addresses linearly through an IPv4 block.
   * HA Storage backend.
 It would be nice to have multiple locksmith instances, which would use the same storage backend.
   * Keyhole authentication.
 Currently keyhole blindly accepts changes.
 This is obviously not right.
 Some means for locksmith to authenticate to keyhole would be ideal.
 This is likely just a simple token, but I will entertain all options.
-  * Frontend authentication.
-The system should have multiple ways to become authenticated, once authenticated it should be possible to submit new keys to the system, or request activation of existing keys.
-Tokens possesing a network-admin capability on a particular network should be able to install keys for other entities, approve and disapprove existing keys, and activate and deactivate keys for any user.
-Users without a network-admin capability should only be able to alter state on their own keys.
   * Frontend webapp.
 For the vast majority of users, a frontend webapp is critical as it is how they will interact with the system.
 This will need to be able to generate configuration